Supporting Our Troops

 Awards and Recognitions

-- In 2014, recipient of the Secretary of Defense Employee Support Freedom Award, the Department of Defense’s highest recognition given to employers for exceptional support of Guard and Reserve employees
+- Recipient of the Secretary of Defense Employee Support Freedom Award, the Department of Defense’s highest recognition given to employers for exceptional support of Guard and Reserve employees in 2014.

 - AT&T recognized as one of the 10 Best Corporations for Veteran-Owned Businesses by Vetrepreneur Magazine four years in a row.